 Executive Committee elections are held at the end of each spring semester; other committee positions are also established at this time.

-Join CJSAC on Mondays at 6pm in 022 International Village.
+Join CJSAC on Tuesdays at 5:30pm in Curry Room 344.
 Food is always offered at meetings, so stop by and bring friends!

 The purpose of the National Criminal Justice Honor Society is to recognize and promote high scholarship among students actively engaged in collegiate preparation for professional services; to keep abreast of the advances in scientific research; to elevate the ethical standards of the criminal justice professions; and to establish in the public mind the benefit and necessity of education and professional training.

 Undergraduate membership is limited to those students who have a cumulative 3.2 GPA or higher as well as a 3.2 GPA in criminal justice courses; have completed at least four Criminal Justice courses; and have attained third-year, junior or senior status.